 After Kirby Stephen station, the Settle to Carlisle train starts to climb in earnest and the landscape becomes increasingly rugged.
 Sheep graze alongside derelict hay barns and there is the occasional small waterfall.

-As the train approaches Garsdale, there is a view down Wensleydale.
+As the train approaches Garsdale, there is a magnificent view across Wensleydale.

-Dent, at 1150 metres, is the highest railway station in England and from here there are magnificent views across Dentdale.
+Dent, situated 1150 feet above sea level, is the highest railway station in England and from here there are magnificent views across Dentdale.

 Blea Moor Tunnel is the longest of the 14 tunnels on the line.
 Emerging from the tunnel, there are views of Ribbledale, Whernsdale and Pen-Y-Ghent, not to mention a brief glimpse of the iconic Ribblehead viaduct.